nakamasato/golang-training/pragmatic-cases/ent/getting-started/README.md

     }
     ```

-1. Add the "cars" edge to the User schema.
+1. Add the "cars" edge to the User schema in `ent/schema/user.go`.

     ```go
     // Edges of the User.